verbiate/Pseudollama/about-proj.md

 - Simulates Ollama API endpoints (`/api/chat`, `/api/generate`, etc.)
 - Supports OpenAI-compatible endpoints (`/v1/chat/completions`, `/v1/completions`, etc.)
-- Serves content from a configurable text file
-- Includes a web UI for editing content and testing the server
+- Includes a basic web UI for editing content and testing the server
-- Supports both streaming and non-streaming responses
-- Runs on a fixed port (12345) for consistent integration testing

 ## Enhancement Goals

-The project is being enhanced to support three types of pseudo-models selectable via the web UI:
+The project supports different types of pseudo-models selectable via the model chooser when you connect to its Ollama endpoint:

 1. **Remote Model Integration**
-   - Connect to actual LLMs via OpenRouter
+   - Connect to LLMs via OpenRouter (byo OpenRouter API key)
-   - Allow users to specify their OpenRouter API key
-   - Provide a dropdown for selecting from available OpenRouter models
+   - A dropdown for selecting from available OpenRouter models
    - Pass through real responses from these models via our spoofed Ollama server

 2. **Local Model Integration**
-   - Connect to locally running LLMs via LMStudio
-   - Allow users to specify LMStudio URL and port
+   - Connect to LLMs running locally via LMStudio (specify local LMStudio URL and port)
    - Fetch and display available models from the connected LMStudio instance
    - Pipe responses from the local LLM through our server

-3. **Text Simulation**
-   - Allow users to specify a fixed text response
-   - Provide option to simulate streaming of this predefined output
-   - Useful for predictable testing scenarios that don't require actual LLM responses

-These enhancements will make PseudoLlama a more versatile testing tool that can switch between mock responses, local LLMs, and remote LLMs, all while maintaining the same API interface for client applications.
+These enhancements will make PseudoLlama a more versatile testing tool that can switch between local LLMs and remote LLMs all while maintaining the same API interface for client applications.
+This effectively brings models to Ollama that were previously unavailable.

 ## Technical Architecture